ddc-java-10/android-project-proposal-christie274/README.md

 # Android project proposal starter

+*_My Fun Run_ is a simple Android app that allows users to track their runs (or walks) with fun and engaging race modes.

 ## Project expectations

 In coming up with a project topic and writing the proposal, please keep in mind the _basic_ requirements for the personal Android project: